-NA = not available.
+ha = hectare; NA = not available.

 Source: Balisacan (2007a).

-Increasing inequalities in access to land tends to offset the progress that has been made on land reform through the Comprenensive Agrarian Reform Program, and the fact that the land distribution could have been much more inequitable in its absence.
+Increasing inequalities in access to land tends to offset the progress that has been made on land reform through the Comprenensive Agrarian Reform Program, without which, land distribution could have been much more inequitable.
 As of end-December 2006, about 84% of the target of 8.06 million hectares had been distributed (Balisacan 2007a), largely comprising nonprivate agricultural, publicly alienable and disposable, and public forest lands.
 In contrast, only 18% of lands identified for compulsory acquisition had been acquired and distributed.
 Most beneficiaries of the program have not received land titles, support services, and key infrastructure that were to accompany the land reforms as part of the program.
 A key challenge for the country remains implementation of the unfinished land reform agenda, which will help check rising inequalities in land distribution.